Getting started¶

 You should see the following network slice created:

-Create a device group with the following attributes:
+tab and create a device group with the following attributes:

 Name: